rakeshcheekatimala/monorepo/Readme.md

 rakeshcheekatimala@RAKESHs-MacBook-Pro monorepo %
 ```

-Fix for the above problem add this to index.js in module-b
+Fix for the above problem add this to index.js in @monorepo/module-b

 ```
 #!/usr/bin/env node